sebfisch/curry-sqlite3/readme.markdown

   * instead of `persistent`, the function `persistentSQLite3` is used to define the persistent predicate `hello`, and

-  * the program is wrapped in calls to the functions `ensureDBFor` and `closeDBHandles`.
+  * the program ends with a call to the function `closeDBHandles`.

 The parameters of the `persistentSQLite3` function are the names of the database file and of the table to store the facts in,